CitaZane/brick-breaker-game/README.md

 Simple single player game based on rules/ funcionality of such arcade games as - "Arkanoid" and "Breakout".
 Created as a project for learning new tools, languages and concepts.

-You can try to check it out [here](https://agile-waters-68855.herokuapp.com/)
+You can try to check it out [here](https://agile-waters-68855.herokuapp.com/) Unfortunately highscores are broken, so enjoy what you can and please ignore the rest!

 ## Description